Reference

 De-indexing

 Removing a specific URL from a search engine's index so it no longer surfaces in results.
 While the content remains on the original website, it becomes significantly harder for the public to find.
 De-indexing can be achieved through GDPR requests or technical directives like noindex tags.
-It is important to note that de-indexing on Google does not automatically remove the link from Bing or other regional search engines.
+De-indexing on Google does not automatically remove the link from Bing or other search engines.

 Digital Due Diligence

-A systematic audit of a person's digital footprint is now a standard requirement in M&A, institutional investing, and senior hiring.
-This review covers everything from search results and social media to Wikipedia and AI-generated profiles.
-The goal is to identify any reputational or compliance risks before a significant transaction or professional relationship begins.
+A systematic audit of a person's digital footprint conducted as part of a commercial transaction, investment decision or senior hiring process.
+This review covers search results, social media, Wikipedia, news archives and AI-generated profiles.
+The goal is to identify reputational or compliance risks before a significant relationship begins.

 GEO - Generative Engine Optimisation